lbrclbrc/my_coin/whitepaper_draft.md

   - `zkcrypto/src/zkproof_for_ii_blue_apply_verifier.rs`
 - Protocol documentation (logic and circuit constraint explanations):
   - See the documents under the `docs/blue_apply/` directory
-- Tests calling the Rust ZK APIs (to check that generation / verification behaves as expected):
+- Tests calling the Rust ZK APIs (to check that generation and verification behave as expected):
   - `tests/rust_api_tests/zkproof_ii_blue_apply_tests.py`

 ---